 Your life at Westminster consists of much more than just going to class and studying in the library.
 Personal growth and exploring your interests are a fundamental part of your college experience.
 Various involvement opportunities on campus, including daily events and over 40 clubs and organizations, ensure that there will always be something new to do or explore.

 The Career Center and your program faculty can assist you with finding opportunities like internships and job shadowing, allowing you to learn more about the employers and industries/fields that interest you, and make valuable professional connections.
-The Career Center can also help you find jobs on campus, including opportunities for professional experience within campus offices that are meaningful on your resume.
-Additionally, the Career Center has resources and help available online in Handshake and in person to prepare you for interviews, develop your resume and LinkedIn profile, build your personal branding, and more.
+The center can also help you find jobs on campus, including opportunities for professional experience within campus offices that are meaningful on your resume.
+Additionally, the center has resources and help available online in Handshake and in person to prepare you for interviews, develop your resume and LinkedIn profile, build your personal branding, and more.

 Numerous organizations offer prestigious scholarships and fellowships, which consist of summer positions and enrichments during the time you are enrolled at Westminster, as well as post-graduation internships, training, and jobs.
 The Fellowship Advising Office can help you find and apply for fellowship opportunities.

-Westminster aims to prepare you to live and excel in a world that is integrated, complex, and interdependent.
-Opportunities like studying abroad, an international internship, participating in a May Term Study Experience, or working, volunteering, or teaching abroad offer you the chance to expand your horizons, meet new and different people, and become a better global citizen.
+Westminster prepares you to live and excel in a world that is integrated, complex, and interdependent.
+Study, work, volunteer, and teach abroad opportunities; May Term Study Experiences; and international internships through the Office for Global Engagement offer you the chance to expand your horizons, meet new and different people, and become a better global citizen.

 Low-income and/or traditionally underrepresented first-generation students can apply to receive mentor support and other program benefits through the Legacy Scholars (first-year students) and Legacy STEPS (transfer students) initiatives in the Legacy Program.
 Your success as a first-generation college student is important to Westminster.